EvolvingSysadmin/Sysadmin-Toolkit/docs/Domain-Administration.md

 ## Exchange Online Tools
 - Tool: [exchangeonline-tools.ps1](/tools/domain/ExchangeOnline-Tools.ps1)
-- Description:
+- Description: PowerShell commands for administering Microsoft Exchange Online
-- Use Case:
-- Usage: run selections for online exchange administration
-  - Command:
-  - Result:
+- Use Case: run the individual commands in this file to use PowerShell to administer Microsoft Online Exchange
+- Usage: run individual commands in the document to perform the task described by the comments

-## GPO Reports
+## Get GPO Reports
 - Script: [Get-GPOReports.ps1](/tools/domain/Get-GPOReports.ps1)
-- Description: Script to export all Group Policy into HTML formatv
+- Description: PowerShell script that exports all Group Policy into HTML format
-- Use Case:
+- Use Case: run this script to obtain Group Policy about the current domain environment
 - Usage:
-  - Command:
+  - Command: `PS C:\> .\Get-GPOReports.ps1`
-  - Result:
+  - Result: generates an HTML report for each GPO policy in the directory "\GPO-Reports"